-An Alert is defined as a minor incident in which immediate control of a hazard is obtainable with progressive resolution of the situation.
+An Alert is defined as a situation in which immediate control of a hazard is obtainable with progressive resolution of the situation.
 Control and relief systems are functioning correctly and the impact to public/worker safety and the environment is limited to the site only.
 Notification to the public may be provided as a courtesy if appropriate.
-If notification of the public takes place, the appropriate regulatory agency will also be notified.
+If notification of the public takes place, the NEB will also be notified, along with ECON and the AER, as appropriate.